Trump unveils ‘biggest tax cut in US history’

-- Trump’s tax plans include a massive tax cut for companies.
-He also announced tax breaks for expenses on child care.
-And he will not support a controversial border tax, which imposes taxes on imports while exempting exports.
+- That Trump’s tax plans include a massive tax cut for companies.
+He also announced tax breaks on child care.

 - What do we not know?

-- The details, many of which Congress will have to thrash out.
-The big question: whether economic growth will make up for the loss of revenue from lower tax rates.
+- A lot of the details, many of which Congress will have to thrash out.
+The big question: whether growth will make up for the loss of revenue from lower tax rates.
 Whether Trump’s changes are motivated by personal gain, given that he stands to benefit.

 - Gerald Ford